 Beloved, bake me a chocolate cake in the fiery oven of your knowing.
 For I will be back soon and want to taste your insights on my tongue.

-Since you’re reading this, it’s likely you’re aware of being, to some extent, a sensitive person.
+Since you’re reading this, it’s likely you’re aware of being, to some extent, a highly sensitive person.
 And even if you wish you didn’t have this gift sometimes, you value your sensitivity in your life.

 You may also sense how painfully marginalised sensitivity has become in our western world.